jonathantumulak/simpletradingplatform/README.md

 1. Run project with command `docker compose up --build -d`
 2. Open `http://localhost:8000/api/` on a web browser to access the app api interface
+3. For automatic parsing of csv files, it will be fetched on `trade_csvs` directory every minute.

 To run via docker: